 The final pond was pale green and relatively clear.
-The treated discharge flow rate was estimated at 15-20 L/s with no significant visual environmental impact observed at the outlet into the Patea River.
-The WWTP surrounds and facilities were found to be satisfactory and no odour issues were noted.
+The treated discharge flow rate was estimated at 6 L/s with no significant visual environmental impact noted at the outlet into the Patea River.

+The WWTP surrounds and facilities were found to be satisfactory with no odours noted.